evanrolfe/test/README.md

 Details of Buyer:
 * (PASS) Do not show unecessary fields (i.e. "Select Yachtshare of Interest" displays names and not ID numbers)
-* (FAIL) Do not show terms and conditions field
+* (PASS) Do not show terms and conditions field
-* (FAIL) Do not show "Boat specification" fields as they have already been shown right above
+* (PASS) Do not show "Boat specification" fields as they have already been shown right above

 ### Buyer -> Edit: http://yacht-fractions.co.uk/buyer/edit/2
-* (FAIL) Validates: all required fields, valid email address, terms and conditions must be checked
+* 1. *(PASS) (Completed 12/11/12 - 23:45) Validates: all required fields, valid email address, terms and conditions must be checked*
-* (FAIL) Validates: a number is entered in share size, budget, length
+* 2. *(PASS) (Completed 12/11/12 - 23:45)Validates: a number is entered in share size, budget, length*
-* (FAIL) Price field: input "10 000" - will force validation
+* 3. *(PASS) (Completed 12/11/12 - 23:45) Price field: input "10 000" - will force validation*
 * (PASS) Price field: the following input should be accepted: "10000.00", "10,000"
 * (PASS) Convert feet to meters if feet selected